YasirAtiq/Job_Application_Web_App_Django/README.md

 Then the application sends an email.
 In case of a record being edited, meaning the interview date is postponed or preponed, then the application sends an email saying that the interview date has changed.
 If the record is deleted, we send an email that the interview has been cancelled.

+## Dockerizing this Poject
+In this repository, you can find 3 files related to dockerizing this project; "Dockerfile", ".dockerignore" and "docker-compose.yaml".
+Docker is a DevOp tool where a certain task with a program is done in many isolated 'containers'.
+Docker helps to check if a program is functioning outside of your system etc. So, to run this, you can either:
+1. Use the image: 'yasiratiq/job-application-app:latest' or simply 'yasiratiq/job-application-app' to run this with docker
+2. Make a seperate image with the Dockerfile provided with
+    ```
+    docker build --tag=name_of_your_image:latest .
+    ```
+3. Make an image or use my image then supply that in the 'docker-compose.yaml' file then run:
+    ```
+    docker-compose up -d --build
+    ```
 ## Blogs
 I have added another app to this website, if you click on the blogs section of the nav bar, you will see a list of blogs, it will show it's thumbnail picture, and its description in bold.
 If you click on any of these blogs, it will redirect you to the actual blogs where the title, its content and the pictures will be shown in this order (I did not know any better way of doing this).
+I ran into an error where if I ran this website on a docker container, it won't have any static files.
+For this I had to make a static folder which would hold all the static files in /static/ url.
+I hade to run this with DEBUG being True.
+If anyone knows a better solution please tell me.

 ## Dependencies:
 - Django==4.2.6